skanderHarrabi/laravel-react-basic-auth-pasport/readme.md

 3. Run php artisan migrate and if you have a default data to insert to DB just add --seed option.

-4. php artisan passport:install to generate Clients
+4. Run php artisan passport:install to generate Clients

 5. Run php artisan key:generate command.